 - Then, ask them to implement what they have learned to draft compelling articles and blog posts.

 - Next, systemise this process, then rinse and repeat!

 Find and digest some high-quality training tools

 Here’s what my VA and I found to be the best ways of learning how to write effective Facebook posts.
-Note that these are carefully chosen based on ratings and comments from viewers/readers themselves, and based on how much social media shares and authentic comments they generated.
+Note that these are carefully chosen based on ratings and comments from viewers/readers themselves, and based on how many social media shares and authentic comments they generated.
 This means that people believe and have tried and tested what these materials are teaching.